hadinaslam/Sonaly_Leather_E-Commerce_Store/README.md

 The platform includes a dynamic cart system that allows users to add and remove products in real-time, with automatic price calculations including subtotal, tax, and total amount.
 A custom checkout system was implemented where customer details such as name, phone number, and address are collected efficiently.

-Integrated a WhatsApp-based ordering system that enables users to place orders instantly with pre-filled order details, making the process simple and user-friendly—especially optimized for local markets.
+Integrated a WhatsApp-based ordering system that enables users to place orders instantly with pre-filled order details, making the process simple and user-friendly—especially optimized for local markets.Along With a database (mongodb)

 On the backend, built a RESTful API using Node.js and Express, connected to MongoDB for storing and managing customer orders.
 Implemented proper routing, data validation, and error handling to ensure reliable data flow between frontend and database.